table-library/react-table-library/README.md

 ## The Problem

-You find yourself looking for a fitting table component which solves your problem, but you cannot find the one solution which comes with all the desired features yet stays customisable for a pleasant developer experience.
-Personally I ran into this problem myself after working with lots of different React table components -- from UI libraries but also as standalone libraries -- and none of them felt right to me.
-After working on React tables for three different clients of mine over the past year, I decided to roll my own solution for them.
-I came to the conclusion that the React ecosystem needs another table library -- which does things right.
+You are looking for a suitable table component to solve your problem, but you cannot find any one solution which comes with all your desired features and is still  customizable for a pleasant developer experience.
+I myself ran into this problem after working with many different React table components -- from UI libraries but also from standalone libraries -- and none of them felt right to me.
+After working on React tables for three different clients over the past year, I decided to create my own solution for my clients.
+I came to the conclusion that the React ecosystem needs yet another table library -- which does it better.

 ## The Solution

 In 2020, [Robin Wieruch](https://www.robinwieruch.de) created React Table Library in collaboration with [Big Ladder Software](https://bigladdersoftware.com/).
-After working with different table libraries to fit their needs, they decided to roll their own solution with the following subjects in mind ...
+After working with different table libraries to fit their needs, they decided to create their own solution with the following objectives in mind ...

 - composition over configuration
-- customization & extensibility
+- customization and extensibility
-- server-side operations (e.g. search, pagination) as first-class citizen
+- server-side operations (e.g. search, pagination) as first-class citizens
-- developer experience
+- pleasant developer experience

 [version-badge]: https://img.shields.io/npm/v/@table-library/react-table-library
 [package]: https://www.npmjs.com/package/@table-library/react-table-library